 .06 The Department, in cooperation with the MPO, shall make every effort to include all projects programmed in the Transportation Improvement Program in the Department's Five Year Construction Plan in the earliest year possible.
-It is recognized by the MPO that all projects must be properly phased as to preliminary engineering.
+It is recognized by the MPO that all projects must be properly phased as to preliminary engineering. design, and right-of-way acquisition prior to scheduled actual construction.
+When such projects involve Department activity, it is understood and agreed that Department scheduling determinations are required subject to the cooperative nature of this agreement.

 - .07 The Department shall at least annually notify the MPO of actions taken relative to the Department's Five Year Construction Plan.
 In the event that proposed program changes jeopardize or affect adversely the Department's or MPO's objective of obligating all available federal funds or necessary production requirements, the Department may defer the obligation of such funds to a later period of time in accordance with a reasonable development schedule.
 The Department is authorized to advance or delay proposed projects to accomodate development time variances, provided however, that in the event any change of more than one year is to be made, the Department shall notify the MPO at the time of such change. - .08 The official file of the project shall be kept in two counterparts each of which shall be deemed to be an original.
 One counterpart shall be kept and maintained by the Department, and the other by the MPO.
 The official file shall include the officially approved network and all relevant supporting data.
 No change shall be made to the approved network or the supporting data without joint written concurrence of the parties.
-Each counterpart shall be kept and maintained such as to be an exact duplicate of the other.
-The development of a transportation plan, including the long-range and transportation system management elements, shall be based upon the official transportation network and supporting data file.
+Each councerpart shall be kept and maintained such as to be an exact duplicate of the other.
+The development of a transportation plan. including the long-range and transportation system management elements, shall be based upon the official transportation network and supporting data file.
 The traffic data required by FHWA for individual project design will be computed by the Department utilizing its official file.
-Traffic design data shall be supplied to the MPO for projects within its jurisdiction as expeditiously as possible in the same manner that other data are communicated that are necessary to keep the two official project files identical. - .09 The MPO and the Department hereby recognize the responsibility of the areawide A-95 clearinghouse (specifically to the Dade County Planning Department and the South Florida Regional Planning Council) to review all pertinent projects included within the Unified Planning Work Program and the Transportation Improvement Program.
+Traffic design data shall be supplied to the MPO for projects within its jurisdiction as expeditiously as possible in the same manner that other data are communicated that are necessary to keep the two official project files identical. - .09 The MPO and the Department hereby recognize the responsibility of the areawide A-95 clearinghouse (specifically to the Dade County Planning Department and the South Florida-Regional Planning Council) to review all pertinent projects included within the Unified Planning Work Program and the Transportation Improvement Program.

-The Department hereby recognizes the right and responsibility of the Metropolitan Dade County Board of County Commissioners to represent the MTA as the public transit operator in Dade County, and for the County Commissioners or their designated representative to review and comment on MPO actions with respect to activities arising from the Unified Planning Work Program and the Transportation Improvement Program which would impact public transit operations in the urban area, as recognized in Section 7.02 of the Interlocal Agreement between the Department, the Board of County Commissioners, and the School Board.
+.10 The Department hereby recognizes the right and responsibility of the Metropolitan Dade County Board of County Commissioners to represent the MTA as the public transit operator in Dade County, and for the County Commissioners or their designated representative to review and comment on MPO actions with respect to activities arising from the Unified Planning Work Program and the Transportation Improvement Program which would impact public transit operations in the urban area, as recognized in Section 7.02 of the Interlocal Agreement between the Department, the Board of County Commissioners, and the School Board.